metamystical/mdht/README.md

 announcePeer, getPeers, putData, getData initiate outgoing DHT queries to remote nodes and return information and/or results in the first callback function after all nodes have responded.

-The first callback function returns a single object with multiple properties pertinent to the method.
+Their first callback function returns a single object with multiple properties pertinent to the method.
 Object properties that do not apply or were not found are omitted.
 For example, there will be no .values or .v property if no values are found; and .salt, .seq, .k and .sig are only returned for mutable data.

-The second callback function, onV, if not null or undefined, is called immediately whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for getPeers and announce Peers, or .ih and .v for getData and putData, plus .socket in both cases.
+Their second callback function, onV, if not null or undefined, is called immediately whenever peer locations or BEP44 data are received from a remote node, with a single argument: an object with .target and .values for getPeers and announce Peers, or .ih and .v for getData and putData, plus .socket in both cases, which is just an object version of a node *location* { address: (string), port: (int) }.

 makeMutableTarget and makeImmutableTarget are utilities for computing targets (node *ids*) for use with getData or putData, which can be called with the arguments target or resetTarget, respectively,